difference between intraday and delivery

 Finally, intraday trading is a higher risk form of trading, as it involves making quick decisions based on short-term market fluctuations.
 Conversely, delivery trading is a lower risk approach that involves focusing on the fundamental strength of the stock over the long term.

-See also difference between black and white pepper
+See also difference between gravity and gravitation

 In conclusion, both intraday and delivery trading styles have their advantages and disadvantages depending on the risk appetite, investment horizon, and financial goals of an investor.
 As such, it’s important to understand the differences between these two styles of trading before deciding which approach is best suited to your investment strategy.